International Agricultural Law and Organizations –

 Organization for Economic Co-operation and Development

 Decision-making power of the OECD is vested in the Council.
 It is made up of one representative per member country, plus a representative of the European Commission.
-Representatives of the 30* OECD member countries meet in specialized committees (as well as sub-committees, working parties, groups of experts, ad hoc groups, etc.).
-For instance, among OECD committees and expert groups there are: Committee for Agriculture (COAG), Global Forum on Agriculture, Joint Working Party on Agriculture and Trade, Working Party on Agricultural Policies and Markets (APM), etc. The Secretariat of the OECD is made up of some 2,500 staff who support the activities of committees and the OECD Council.
+Representatives of the 38 OECD member countries meet in specialized committees (as well as sub-committees, working parties, groups of experts, ad hoc groups, etc.).
+For instance, among OECD committees and expert groups, there is the Committee for Agriculture (COAG), the Global Forum on Agriculture, the Joint Working Party on Agriculture and Trade, and the Working Party on Agricultural Policies and Markets (APM).
+The Secretariat of the OECD is made up of over 3,000 employees who support the activities of committees and the OECD Council.

-The OECD is in the forefront of tracking the environmental performance of agriculture across OECD countries through its agri-environmental indicator database, policy inventory and modeling efforts, and analysis of policy measures and market approaches addressing environmental quality.
-OECD evaluates agricultural policy changes in its member countries, and in a broad range of non-member countries.
+The OECD is at the forefront of tracking the environmental performance of agriculture across OECD countries through its agri-environmental indicator database, policy inventory and modeling efforts, and analysis of policy measures and market approaches addressing environmental quality.
+In addition, OECD evaluates agricultural policy changes in its member countries and many non-member countries.